-Hands-On Workshop Table Exercises The maps below were produced by small groups of participants during the Hands-On Community Workshop that took place on the first night of the Planapalooza.
+Hands-On Workshop Table Exercises

+The maps below were produced by small groups of participants during the Hands-On Community Workshop that took place on the first night of the Planapalooza.
 Many of the ideas generated by the individual tables are consistent and share common themes, which helped to build consensus around a preferred vision for the future.
 Comments from this exercise and other public input received during the Planapalooza is recounted in the Reflections section of this Plan and are also embedded in the Common Vision and Guiding Principles.

-Immediately following the presentation, the consultant team facilitated a hands-on design workshop where about 100 participants were invited to roll up their sleeves and brainstormed ideas while working over base maps.
-Participants identified key areas of concern and opportunity throughout the City.
-Big ideas were presented by each small group, highlighting for the participants how many ideas people held in common and helping the design team understand some of the community's priorities and areas of focus.
-On the second day of Planapalooza, the team conducted Round Table meetings in the studio on topics important to Lewiston and related to the Elements of the Comprehensive Plan.
-Round Tables were held for Business Owners and Developers; Public Facilities and Services; Transportation; Parks, Open Space, and Environmental Concerns; Arts and Culture; Elected and Appointed Officials; and Exertion Collaboration Figure 1 (a) 1 (a) Housing, Demographics, and Economy.
-Meetings were well attended.
-In a few cases, they were standing room only as citizens, elected officials, and City Staff all sat together to discuss important topics in greater detail, including the Plan's vision, critical questions, potential policy improvements, and strategies for moving forward both big and small ideas.
+OWN PLANNING AND URBAN DESIGN COLLABORATIVE, LLC

 Meanwhile, members of the planning team began developing guiding principles, an overall planning framework, and illustrative plans that responded to community input, pulling ideas from the planning workshop, citizen drop-ins, and the Round Table meetings.

 On the second night of the Planapalooza, over 30 people attended a pin-up in the studio giving the team a chance to present preliminary illustrative plans, a draft set of guiding principles, and other work products produced in the first days of the Planapalooza.
 A varied group of citizens provided feedback on what they liked about the ideas presented and where further work was needed.

 During the remainder of the Planapalooza, members of the public continued to filter into the studio to talk to the team.
 Feeding off this buzz of activity, the team entered production mode, synthesizing ideas, collaborating over design challenges, preparing renderings, compiling precedent images, refining the illustrative plans, and drafting the Elements of the Plan.

 A final presentation took place at on the last day of the Planapalooza, at which time all of the work produced during the week was presented and explained.
 The meeting was attended by over 80 community members.
 At the final presentation, there were tough questions along with an enthusiastic showing of support for the vision as presented, an indication that the community achieved consensus with a clear idea of what it wants for the City's future.

 During the entire Planapalooza, over 400 members of the public engaged in the process in some way.
 People attended public events or meetings and an unprecedented number of citizens stopped by the studio to talk with the design team and provide their thoughts.
 Not only was the process well attended, but it attracted a diverse range of citizens including longtime residents and immigrants, people from both downtown and outer neighborhoods, students and retirees, and skeptics of the process who turned into supporters, making this one of the most successful events of its kind anywhere.

 Lewiston's successful Planapalooza is an example for how a community can embrace and take advantage of planning resources to generate local excitement and engagement around an important project.
 Not only did City staff and citizens produce sweatshirts and t-shirts to create interest at the beginning of the process, but citizens also made "We Love Planapalooza" signs for the closing presentation, making it clear that this process worked particularly well for the Lewiston community.